2023 Virtual Introductory Training Course

 Bernd Meibohm, University of Tennessee, Memphis, USA

-The 5-day course will introduce participants to basic principles in the pharmacokinetic and pharmacodynamic evaluation of novel protein therapeutics and provide opportunities for hands-on PK and PK/PD modeling and simulation examples relevant for protein drugs.
-Topics include target-mediated drug disposition, tissue and tumor penetration, interspecies scaling, first-in human dose selection, model-informed drug development, pediatric pharmacology, bispecifics, antibody-drug conjugates, drug-drug interactions, and immunogenicity.
+The 3-day course will introduce participants to basic principles in the pharmacokinetic and pharmacodynamic evaluation of novel protein therapeutics and provide opportunities for hands-on PK/PD analysis exercises.
+Topics include target-mediated drug disposition, interspecies scaling, first-in human dose selection, model-informed drug development, pediatric pharmacology, bispecifics, antibody-drug conjugates, drug-drug interactions, and immunogenicity.

 Participants of the 9th 'PKPD of Protein Therapeutics' pharmacometric training course 2019

-Hand-on exercises and simulations will be performed individually and in small groups using multiple software tools (There is no prior modeling experience required!).
+Hand-on exercises will be performed in demonstrations and as work assignments.
+There is no prior modeling experience required.

 The course has been held annually since 2011 in a 5-day version and since 2016 also in a 3-day version in North America, Europe and Asia.
-It has been attended by several hundred scientists from large and small pharma (including companies such as Abbvie, Amgen, AstraZeneca/MedImmune, Bayer, Biogen-Idec, Bristol-Myers, Boehringer, Janssen, EMD Serono, Merck, Novartis, Novo Nordisk, Pfizer, Regeneron, and Roche), academic institutions, and major regulatory agencies.
+It has been attended by several hundred scientists from large and small pharma (including companies such as Abbvie, Amgen, AstraZeneca/MedImmune, Bayer, Biogen-Idec, Bristol-Myers, Boehringer, Janssen, EMD Serono, Genentech, Merck, Novartis, Novo Nordisk, Pfizer, Regeneron, Sanofi, and Roche), academic institutions, and major regulatory agencies.